 On the left side of the page, the Start and End times, Duration and Title of each content item are shown.
-On the right, Creator, Album, and Cue or Fade times can also be shown.
+On the right, Creator, Album, Cue or Fade times and Mime type (file format) can also be shown.
 This information can help you to prepare voice tracks for insertion into the show, including time checks if you wish.
-Putting current time information into voice tracks describing specific content can, of course, limit the re-usability of those voice tracks, unless you always broadcast the same content at the same time of day.
+Putting current time information into voice tracks describing specific content can, of course, limit the re-usability of those voice tracks, unless you always broadcast a particular item at the same time of day.